haiwen/seafile/README.markdown

 Introduction [![Build Status](https://secure.travis-ci.org/haiwen/seafile.svg?branch=master)](http://travis-ci.org/haiwen/seafile)
 ============

-Seafile is an open source cloud storage system with features on privacy protection and teamwork.
-Collections of files are called libraries, and each library can be synced separately.
+Seafile is an open source cloud storage system with privacy protection and teamwork features.
+Collections of files are called libraries.
+Each library can be synced separately.
 A library can also be encrypted with a user chosen password.
 Seafile also allows users to create groups and easily sharing files into groups.

 Feature Summary
 ===============